fc883388/re2-wiki/Install.md

 RE2's native language is C++.<br>
 <br>
 A C wrapper is at https://github.com/marcomaggi/cre2/.<br>
-An Erlang wrapper is at https://github.com/tuncer/re2/.<br>
+An Erlang wrapper is at https://github.com/tuncer/re2/ and on Hex (hex.pm).<br>
 An Inferno wrapper is at https://github.com/powerman/inferno-re2/.<br>
-A Node.js wrapper is at https://github.com/uhop/node-re2/ and on NPM.<br>
+A Node.js wrapper is at https://github.com/uhop/node-re2/ and on NPM (npmjs.com).<br>
-An OCaml wrapper is at https://github.com/janestreet/re2/ and on OPAM.<br>
+An OCaml wrapper is at https://github.com/janestreet/re2/ and on OPAM (opam.ocaml.org).<br>
-A Perl wrapper is at https://github.com/dgl/re-engine-RE2/ and on CPAN.<br>
+A Perl wrapper is at https://github.com/dgl/re-engine-RE2/ and on CPAN (cpan.org).<br>
-A Python wrapper is at https://github.com/facebook/pyre2/.<br>
+A Python wrapper is at https://github.com/facebook/pyre2/ and on PyPI (pypi.org).<br>
-An R wrapper is at https://github.com/qinwf/re2r/.<br>
+An R wrapper is at https://github.com/qinwf/re2r/ and on CRAN (cran.r-project.org).<br>
-A Ruby wrapper is at https://github.com/mudge/re2/.<br>
+A Ruby wrapper is at https://github.com/mudge/re2/ and on RubyGems (rubygems.org).<br>